msurdeanu/my-workflows-app/README.md

 The app provides also a REST API interface that can be used to interact with the app in a programmatic mode.

-By default, the REST API is not enabled by default, but you can enable this feature by setting the following application config `my-workflows.config.features.rest-api.enabled` on `true`.
+By default, the REST API is not enabled by default, but you can enable this feature by setting the following application config `my-workflows.config.feature.restApiEnabled` on `true`.

 Each user has a `token` field (usually 64 random characters) which represents the API token that can be used to authenticate REST API calls.
 The token is unique across all users, so we cannot have two users with the same token.